dkaksl/cryptographers-conundrum/README.md

 # cryptographers-conundrum
-Cryptographer's Conundrum programming puzzle as seen on Kattis
+Solution to the Cryptographer's Conundrum programming puzzle as seen on Kattis